trussworks/ecs-scaleup/README.md

 This action wraps several AWS interactions into one, including existing AWS actions, which are used with small modifications.
+Since GitHub Actions currently does not allow composite actions to call other actions, we chose to integrate the JavaScript code from existing aws-actions into this repository.

 ## What it does